SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Alternative Deployment with generating templates for the Kubernetes `kubectl` tool

-This is for users who don't wish to install the Helm v2 server-side Tiller on the Kubernetes cluster.

 This method will first generate installable Kubernetes templates from this project's Helm charts, then the templates can be installed using the Kubectl tool.

 Note that later sections of this document about modifying, upgrading or deleting a Deployment using the Helm tool do not apply.

 **Step 1: Generate Kubernetes templates for Solace event broker deployment**

-1) Ensure [Helm v2] i(#helm-v2) is locally installed.
-Note that this is the local client only, no server-side deployment of Tiller is necessary.
+1) Ensure Helm is locally installed.

 2) Add or refresh a local Solace `solacecharts` repo:
 ```bash